wuyichen24/microservices-patterns/docs/services/eventuate_cdc_service.md

    - Mechanism
       - MySQL: By MySQL Binlog (Binary Log).
       - Postgres: By Postgres WAL (Write-Ahead Logging).
+   - MySQL Binlog is disable by default (You have to enable it by changing the `my.cnf` file and restarting the MySQL server)
 - **Polling the transactional outbox table**
    - Available for: All the supported databases.
    - Mechanism: